john-hou117/Capstone/misc/Capstone_Report.md

 ### Results - Discussion

 Joshua Cook suggested that before I make the deep dive into neural networks, I should use a simple sklearn logistic regression on the dataset.
-Though this was an inteeresting exercise, the logistic regerssion method scored an unimpressive 32% test accuracy (again, please see the "Part 2 - Image Classification Capstone - John Hou" notebook that I referenced in the EDA section above).
+Though this was an interesting exercise, the logistic regression method scored an unimpressive 32% test accuracy (again, please see the "Part 2 - Image Classification Capstone - John Hou" notebook that I referenced in the EDA section above).

 Moving on to the actual ConvNet, I obtained a validation accuracy of approximately 61%.
 Though this wasn't quite enough to match our benchmark of 75.86%, I am not completely dissatisfied with the results for several reasons: